Connect with others who understand.

 What Causes Psoriasis?

 Psoriasis occurs when the immune system mistakenly targets healthy skin cells.
-This leads the body to produce new skin cells in addition to the existing cells, resulting in the thick, scaly skin patches characteristic of psoriasis.
+This leads the body to produce new skin cells in addition to the existing ones, resulting in the thick, scaly patches characteristic of psoriasis.

-Scientists have identified a few risk factors that may trigger or worsen psoriasis flare-ups, including:
+This skin condition tends to run in families.
+Scientists have identified additional risk factors that may trigger or worsen psoriasis flare-ups, including:

 • Smoking